Top 4 Inventory Tracking Methods for Circular Retail and Consignment Shops

 • POS integrations with tools like Shopify, Zettle, and Extenda GO

-• AI-powered pricing to optimize sell-through rate and profitability
+• AI-powered pricing

 • Sustainability tracking showing CO₂ and water savings per item